Home Button

 Dog Photos

 Saga yachts are designed and built to be offshore cruisers and have generally good storage and layouts for that purpose.
 They come with things like lee clothes already installed on the settees and a rail and belt for the kitchen.
 Later models have improvements in many details.
-Legacy, hull number 26, has had lots of small customizations that suit her better for our use and tastes.
+Legacy, hull number 26, has had lots of small and large customizations that suit her better for our use and tastes.

 Kitchen Storage